garrandall/popular-music-data/tracks/jojo-boz-scaggs.md

 He got you covered
 You know it right out front
-Hmm hmm
+Hm hm
 Hey fifty dollars
 He'll get you all you want
 Jo Jo dig those spinning nights
 Way out games and dizzy heights below him
 And its all below him
 Jo Jo dig those Broadway lights
 Flashy lines you know him